telemaxx/mapsforgesrv/README.md

 Building the jar:

-	there are some gradle task. builing the jar is done by:
+	there are some gradle task. building the jar is done by:
 	"copyFatJar2jars_ready2use" builds the jar and copying it to "$buildDir/../bin/jars_ready2use/"

 -------------